 with the APING executable being located in a directory in the system's PATH (ex. /local/appctps).
+If you ran Quick Configuration to generate your profiles, the value to use for ?CALLCONNPRO? is the same value used to name your quick configuration, ?QUICKPRO?.

-You can also specify the CPI-C symbolic destination name:
+You can alternatively specify the CPI-C symbolic destination name: